TUDelft-MUDE/book/book/numerical_methods_for_PDEs/overview.md

 and the Maxwell's equations describing the propagation of electric and magnetic fields through a medium or vacuum.

 It is virtually impossible to solve the PDEs analytically, and one must therefore rely on numerical methods to find an approximate solution.
-These methods result in a discrete (algebraic) equations which can be solved in a finite sequence of algebraic operations on a computer.
+These methods result in discrete (algebraic) equations which can be solved in a finite sequence of algebraic operations on a computer.

 Various numerical approaches are used to discretize differential equations: finite difference methods,